davidforrest/SJC_Music/resources/FR_Music_At_Home_1.md

 I hope you enjoyed our first class!
 Here’s a list, in order of importance, of what to do before we meet again next week.
 You’ll find everything below either in the Freshman Music Manual, or on our [resources](https://davidforrest.github.io/FR_Music/) page.

 \1.
 Practice your tonescapes daily.
-When you can do the [first](https://davidforrest.github.io/FR_Music/resources/tonescapes_1.mp3) without missing any, move on to the [second](https://davidforrest.github.io/FR_Music/resources/tonescapes_2.mp3).
+Once you feel comfortable with the [first recording](https://davidforrest.github.io/FR_Music/resources/tonescapes_1.mp3), move on to the [second recording](https://davidforrest.github.io/FR_Music/resources/tonescapes_2.mp3).

 - Listen at least once (~5min) but not more than 3 times (~15m) in one sitting.
 - This is very much a self exploration, and your experience will be different from your classmates.
 Try to develop a greater sensitivity to what you hear, and to how you make sense of what you hear.
 Be creative about finding techniques that work for you.